Solar Pool Covers

 Retains and adds Heat

-Swimming solar pool covers are an energy efficient option, as they capture the sun’s energy and transfer it directly into your swimming pool to keep your swimming pool warm throughout the season.
+Swimming pool solar covers are an energy efficient option, as they capture the sun’s energy and transfer it directly into your swimming pool to keep it warm throughout the season.
 The solar blanket, or cover, is actually a large sheet of bubble wrap, but stronger and more durable to withstand the outdoor environment.
 The bubbles keep the cover afloat, and act as a magnifying glass heating up your swimming pool.

 Covering your pool when not in use reduces evaporation and that can act as a huge energy guzzler.
 The reduced evaporation saves water and keeps the pool temperature under control while reducing or eliminating the need of any alternative heating source depending on where you live!